mineo333/mineo333.github.io/_posts/2021-10-29-3-linux-kernel-page-cache.md

 ![Page Cache](/assets/img/3/page_cache.jpeg)

-In the picture, the `struct page`s are from `i_pages` and these `struct page`s are mapped into various VMAs throughout the system.
+In the picture, the `struct page` pointers are stored in `i_pages` and these `struct page`s are mapped into various VMAs throughout the system.
 These various VMAs also contain `struct file`s which then point back to the `struct address_space`.

 ## What's Next
-From here, I want to go into how exactly `read`, `write`, and `mmap` work as the knowledge gained from deeply studying these three syscalls will be critical in understanding how exactly this exploit works.
+From here, I want to go into how exactly `read`, `write`, `mmap`, and `sync` work as the knowledge gained from deeply studying these three syscalls will be critical in understanding how exactly this exploit works.

 ## References
 Information on Page Cache - <https://courses.cs.vt.edu/~cs5204/fall15-gback/>